tocco/tocco-docs/framework/configuration/initial-values.rst

 .. note::

-    To be able to create entities through initial values they need to fulfill a few requirements:

-    * Entities must be uniquely identifiable through some field.
+    To be able to create entities through initial values they need to be uniquely identifiable through some field.
 This must not be the primary key, as that is handled by the database directly and should not be set to a fixed value.
-    * Entities must use the predefined nice fields, i.e. version, create_timestamp, et cetera.

 File location
 -------------